 Ethernity’s PON OLT MAC solution is a low-cost, compact Optical Line Terminal (OLT) design integrated on an FPGA solution that is compliant with the ITU standard specifications necessary for FTTR applications, and which exploits the benefits of GPON to the maximum.

 The solution can support 1 x OLT GPON on a small FPGA to simplify the device and reduce its overall cost.
-Ethernity’s implementation of an FTTR OLT MAC enables a shared optical communication link between up to 16 endpoint ONUs via Passive Optical Network (PON) and supports 2.5Gbps upstream and 1.25Gbps in the downstream direction.
+Ethernity’s implementation of an FTTR OLT MAC enables a shared optical communication link between up to 16 endpoint ONUs via Passive Optical Network (PON) and supports 2.5Gbps downstream and 1.25Gbps in the upstream direction.
 With its simple design and reduced cost, this OLT was designed specifically

 with FTTR solutions in mind.

 This OLT MAC supports several ALLOC-IDs and GEM-PORTs.
 Simple Dynamic Bandwidth Allocation (DBA) allows control of upstream traffic from ONUs, while Burst-mode Clock Data Recovery (BM-CDR) is implemented on the FPGA to compensate for phase variation between different ONUs.

 - 128 virtual ports (GEM-Port IDs) per PON Channel

 - Segmentation And Reassembly (SAR) at line rate